wireapp/wire-docs/src/understand/single-sign-on/main.rst

        * A set of protocol message bindings
        * A set of profiles (utilizing all of the above)

-       An important use case that :term:`SAML` addresses is web-browser `single sign-on (:term:`SSO`) <https://en.wikipedia.org/wiki/Single_sign-on>`_ .
+       An important use case that :term:`SAML` addresses is web-browser `single sign-on (SSO) <https://en.wikipedia.org/wiki/Single_sign-on>`_ .
 Single sign-on is relatively easy to accomplish within a security domain (using cookies, for example) but extending :term:`SSO` across security domains is more difficult and resulted in the proliferation of non-interoperable proprietary technologies.
-The :term:`SAML` Web Browser `:term:`SSO` <https://en.wikipedia.org/wiki/Single_sign-on>`_ profile was specified and standardized to promote interoperability.
+The `SAML Web Browser SSO <https://en.wikipedia.org/wiki/Single_sign-on>`_ profile was specified and standardized to promote interoperability.

-       See: `:term:`SAML` at Wikipedia <https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language>`_
+       See: `SAML at Wikipedia <https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language>`_

        In the context of Wire, SAML is the standard/protocol used by the Wire services (in particular the spar service) to provide the Single Sign On feature.